 This is a plain vanilla payment in kind bond which has an obligation to pay interest in kind – at least a part of it.
 It is a compulsion for the company to issue bonds.

 It is a subordinated type of bond on which interest can be paid in cash if a residual cash stream is available.

 Why Should One Accept Payment in Kind Bonds?

 The investors of payment in kind bonds have the certainty to get their return on their investment.
-These bonds will pay the interest accrued on it – periodically or after maturity.
-Cash interests are not certain all the time and thus PIK is a good way to fix your return on investment.
+These bonds will pay the interest accrued on them – periodically or after maturity.
+Cash interests are not certain all the time, and thus PIK is a good way to fix your return on investment.
 People, who invest in private equities, often prefer these bonds as they want to preserve their return on investment.
-These bonds provide another debt instrument as interest regarded as an addition to an investors profile without any further investment.
+These bonds provide another debt instrument as interest is regarded as an addition to an investor’s profile without any further investment.
 This increases the overall return of the investor over a span of time.
 An investor would be most keen on such an arrangement if the growth trajectory of the company is high.

 Also, see what other kinds of bonds offer and their features.

 The payment in kind bonds comes with additional credit risk.
 It is because the lender has to forego the cash interest at that point in time.
 Credit risk uncertainty remains in the business environment for which the borrower compensates the lender with a higher and more profitable interest rate.
 Moreover, there is no underlying security/collateral safeguarding the interest of the investor.
 The bondholders get paid before the shareholders when the company liquidates.

 Thus, payment in kind bonds is a boon for a well-established company in a cash crunch.
 One which is unable to pay interest in cash right away.
 It is at their discretion to pay the interest on this debt which makes this instrument favorable from the company’s point of view.
 Even with such high risks, the demand for the bond remains high due to the high-interest payment and return on investment from the investor’s point of view.